GRANNY FLAT APPROVALS – ZERO REQUIRED!

 Property must be zoned residential

-Property must have a 12 metre width at the building line of the proposed detached granny flat.
+Property must have a 12 metre width at the building line of the existing dwelling.
 If your property does not meet this requirement you could apply for an attached granny flat.

 Maintain a 3.0m setback from the rear and 0.9m from side boundaries